 Well, in the case of one particular character, not exactly.

-This is the trope where a character flat out denies his friendship with one or another for some reason.
-Perhaps the character is either The Lancer who has trouble getting along with The Hero and doesn't like working with him that much.
-He may be a natural-born loner who isn't concerned about intimate friendship.
-Or he's just a prideful Jerkass who thinks that having friends makes him uncool and less of a badass.
-But note that in spite of all of these reasons, that doesn't mean the person wants to wish death on him.
-When the chips are down, he still does help out his 'friend' because it's the right thing to do.
+This is the trope where a character flat out denies their friendship with one (or more) characters for some reason.
+Perhaps the character is The Lancer who has trouble getting along with The Hero and doesn't like working with them that much.
+They may be a natural-born loner who isn't concerned about intimate friendship.
+They may be a prideful Jerkass who thinks that having friends makes them uncool and weak.
+When the chips are down, they still do help out their "friend" because it's the right thing to do.

-Sometimes, other versions of this trope would be that the character may not be in denial after all.
+Sometimes, in other variants, the character may not be in denial after all.
 Reasons being that the character doesn't fully know the hero since in order to be a friend, you must be intimate to know who they are; most examples of this would have a Nice Guy call the other "buddy", "pal", or "friend", but the offended character responds with "I'm not your buddy/pal/friend."
 A character in the workforce is appointed to work with a group of people, but friendship isn't a part of his job description since Being Personal Isn't Professional.
-Even to the extremes, the character in question is actually the hero's arch-nemesis either by honesty or revealance.
+Even to the extremes, the character in question is actually the hero's arch-nemesis either by honesty or revelation.
 Obvious, isn't it?

 On a brighter note, there are high chances for the character to consider that the other character is truly their friend, and from that point on, the bond will become stronger and better than it was before.
 If they are not technically friends, they will soon become closer as the series progresses.